-All Points East returns to Vicky Park for its seventh edition in 2025.
+All Points East returns to Vicky Park for its eighth edition in 2026.
 Since debuting in 2018, the festival has garnered a reputation for building some of the most exciting line-ups in the UK.
 Its headliners are often indie or dance-focused big-hitters, while its undercards are packed with cult heroes and rising stars you can say you saw first.
 As well as the ticketed weekend events, look out for All Points East In the Neighbourhood, the festival’s free midweek programme of community activities including film screenings, live sports, theatre, family fun and more.

 When is All Points East 2025?